Foundation News & Events / Page 3

 Apply Now for a Youth Service Improvement Grant

 The William T. Grant Foundation’s Youth Service Improvement Grants support nonprofit organizations in the five boroughs of New York City.
 These awards of $25,000 help improve programs and services for youth ages 5 to 25.
-The online application opens on July 10, 2017, and all applications must be received by September 7, 2017 at 3:00 […]
+The online application is now open and updated application guidelines are now available.
+All applications must be received by March […]